panpen-tim/indigenous-health-disparities-analysis/README.md

 ## 🎯 Policy Relevance & Professional Alignment

-This research integrates statistical sophistication with deep understanding of territorial political advocacy contexts, demonstrating how advanced analytics can serve Indigenous health sovereignty and evidence-based policy development.
+The research integrates statistical sophistication with deep understanding of territorial political advocacy contexts, demonstrating how advanced analytics can serve Indigenous health sovereignty and evidence-based policy development.
 It emerges from direct experience with territorial political advocacy in Treaty 1, where evidence-based approaches are essential for advancing Indigenous health equity.
 The analytical framework responds to longstanding advocacy priorities by:

 - **Centering structural determinants** over individual risk factors
 - **Employing nation-aware methodologies** that respect distinct cultural frameworks